Wolf Administration Previews Bipartisan Infrastructure Law Benefits in South Central Region 2022 Construction Season

 More than 130 projects expected to begin, continue in region

-Wolf Administration officials today highlighted the 133 projects anticipated to start or continue this year in the eight-county south central Pennsylvania region and discussed the benefits coming to regional roads and bridges due to the federal Bipartisan Infrastructure Law (BIL).
+Harrisburg, PA – Wolf Administration officials yesterday highlighted the 133 projects anticipated to start or continue this year in the eight-county south central Pennsylvania region and discussed the benefits coming to regional roads and bridges due to the federal Bipartisan Infrastructure Law (BIL).

 “President Biden’s Bipartisan Infrastructure Law is making an immediate impact on Pennsylvania’s roads and bridges by accelerating infrastructure projects throughout the commonwealth,” said Gov. Wolf.
 “South central Pennsylvania will see an estimated $297 million worth of infrastructure projects continue, begin, or go out to bid this construction season.
 These projects are vital to ensuring the people who live and work in Pennsylvania have safe, modern and efficient transportation network.”